CEED/libCEED/doc/papers/joss/paper.md

 # Applications

 To highlight the ease of library reuse for solver composition and leverage libCEED's full capability for real-world applications, libCEED comes with a suite of application examples, including problems of interest to the fluid dynamics and continuum mechanics communities.

+Examples of integration of libCEED with other packages in the co-design Center for Efficient Exascale Discretizations (CEED) [@CEEDwebsite], such as PETSc, MFEM, and Nek5000, can be found in the CEED distribution, which provides the full CEED software ecosystem [@CEEDMS25; @CEEDMS34].

 # Acknowledgements